marcofognog/numberfy-parens/README.md

 ## Usage

-Only one function `numberfy-parens-buffer` is made available to you, wich you can set to your favorite key, like:
+Function `numberfy-parens-buffer` and `numberfy-parens-defun` are made available to you, wich you can set to your favorite key, like:

-`(global-set-key (kbd "C-c C-y") 'numberfy-parens-buffer)`
+`(global-set-key (kbd "C-c C-y") 'numberfy-parens-defun)`

 Enjoy.